UK's post-Brexit settlement scheme for EU citizens unlawful, London court rules | Law-Order

 The British government's post-Brexit settlement scheme for EU citizens is unlawful, London's High Court ruled on Wednesday.

-The Independent Monitoring Authority (IMA), an independent body set up to oversee citizens' rights, took legal action against the Home Office, arguing Britain is breaching the withdrawal agreement with the European Union by requiring EU citizens to reapply for the right to live and work in the United Kingdom.
+The Independent Monitoring Authority, a body funded by the government to oversee citizens' rights, took the action against the Home Office, arguing Britain is breaching its withdrawal agreement with the European Union by requiring EU citizens to reapply for the right to live and work in the United Kingdom.
+The IMA's lawyers argued at a hearing last month that the scheme unlawfully requires EU citizens to make a second application after being allowed to remain in the UK or lose their rights of residence.

+EU citizens and their family members who had not established a right of permanent residence before the end of 2020 can be granted limited leave to enter and remain in the UK for five years, known as "pre-settled status".
+Robert Palmer, representing the IMA, said those who did not make another application within five years of being granted pre-settled status would "automatically lose their right to residence in the UK".

+He argued this aspect of the EU settlement scheme – and a similar scheme for citizens from the countries of the European Economic Area and the European Free Trade Association – was "straightforwardly incompatible with the withdrawal agreement".
+Judge Peter Lane ruled the British government's interpretation of the withdrawal agreement was "wrong in law" and the settlement scheme was unlawful.
+He granted the Home Office permission to appeal against his decision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)